CSNG-MFF/website/index.md

 description: I am Jan Antolik, a computational neuroscientists.
 This is my homepage with my publications, active projects, and project proposals for anybody interested.
 ---

-We are the Computational Systems Neuroscience Group, led by Jan Antolik at Charles University, Prague.
-The main goal of our research is to identify computations implemented in the neural system that underly our sensory perception.
+We are the Computational Systems Neuroscience Group, led by Ján Antolík at Charles University, Prague.
+The main goal of our research is to identify computations implemented in the neural system that underly sensory perception.

 Building on previous work of Ján Antolík, we further develop the <a href="https://www.biorxiv.org/content/10.1101/416156v4">model of cat primary visual cortex</a> and use it to study various questions of basic and applied neuroscience:

-- model of optogenetic cortical visual prosthesis (collaboration with ...)
+- model of optogenetic cortical visual prosthesis (collaboration with ...?)
 - model of electrical cortical visual prosthesis (collaboration with Eduardo Fernandez, Universidad Miguel Hernández de Elche, Spain)
-- investigate the function of oscillations in cortical processing (collaboration with Sanja Bauer Mikulovic, LIN Magdeburg, Germany)
+- investigate the function of oscillations in visual processing
-- .....
+- ....?

-Developing biologically inspired deep neural networks trained on experimental and simulated data we study how visual information is encoded by neurons in the early stages of the visual pathway
+Developing biologically inspired deep neural networks trained on experimental and simulated data we study how visual information is encoded in neural responses in the early stages of the visual pathway

+Moreover, the group develops Mozaik(link: to software of directly Github?), an open-source software for for large-scale neural simulation automatizing the workflow from the definition of model and of the experiment specificities, to the execution of the simulation and the data analysis and visualization

 Add collaborators..

 <div>
     <div style="display:inline-block, width:60%">